merkourisa/Interaction-Design-Project-Assignment/README.md

 **Attention:** Examples & Ideas will be discussed during class!!!

+## Steps to consider for the final submission (+ importance):
+1. Design Brief (Short description of the project: main goals) (1/2 page max)
+2. Research (Based on PACT) (2 pages max):
+    1. Analyse People (users and other stakeholders, define target group - Which are your users)
+    2. Define activities (What users do before your project!)
+    3. Describe context (What are the contextual information we have before the intervention)
+    4. Review needed technologies (locate and analyse similar projects, collect technologies that you plan to use:     platform/Arduino etc, sensors, actuators, software etc)
+3. Information architecture (outline the major information components/content and their organisation) (2 pages max)
+4. User Interaction (Plan and analyse new interaction behaviour based on the activities described on step 2.2) (1 page max)
+5. Interface design (Outline interface components - Define each component's role, behaviour, relation to other) (1 page max)
+6. Scenarios & Storyboarding (Prepare short scenarios focused on specific activities, create storyboards that present activities in action)(1 pages max)
+7. Prototyping (Create a prototype based on a single scenario)(2 pages max)

+## Report
+In each deliverable, you should also modify your personal [report](my_report/README.md), describing in detail what have you done in each deliverable.

 ## Grading
 The group assignment will contribute up to 5 points in the grade.
 Each member of the team will get the same grade.